A Guide to Help You Budget, Save and Invest Wisely

 Congrats!
-You’ve retired.
-Now comes the part about living comfortably without getting a steady paycheck.
+You've retired.
+Now it's time to ensure you can live comfortably without getting a regular paycheck.

 Handling finances as you settle into retirement is surely different than when you were working and earning a steady income.
 Since most retirees live on a fixed income, making smart money moves in the early part of retirement can help you retain your standard of living in your later years.